 So what is the right way to bet sports?
 If you study enough you can find it.
+Hell, I’ll teach you it as the season goes on and you keep following the site.
 If you choose to think differently you can start learning it.
-The short answer is a dedication to scout teams, insane discipline, and an overall bold attitude of “I don’t care that everyone and their mother is picking Team A I’m picking their opponent because I studied x,y, and z.”
+The short answer is a ridiculous dedication to scout teams, a commitment to disciplined money management, and an overall bold attitude of “I don’t care that everyone and their mother is picking Team A I’m picking their opponent because I studied x,y, and z.”

 Put 100 guys in a room.
 Maybe 1 of them has the attitude and dedication to take that stance.
 Maybe.

 “When you think about sports betting there is far better information on your local sports team than there is about any local business in your (stock) market.
 The smart money in sports betting isn’t just good, it’s very good.” -Mark Cuban